celo-org/docs/docs/getting-started/baklava-testnet/running-a-full-node-in-baklava.md

 ---
-title: Running a Full Node in Baklava
+title: Run a Baklava Full Node
+description: How to get a full node running on the Baklava Network using a prebuilt Docker image.
 ---
+# Run a Baklava Full Node

-This section explains how to get a full node running on the [Baklava Network](/getting-started/baklava-testnet), using a Docker image that was built for this purpose.
+How to get a full node running on the [Baklava Network](/getting-started/baklava-testnet) using a prebuilt Docker image.

+## What is a Baklava Full Node?

+Full nodes play a special purpose in the Celo ecosystem, acting as a bridge between the mobile wallets \(running as light clients\) and the validator nodes.
+To make sure that full nodes are rewarded for this service, the Celo protocol includes [full node incentives](/celo-codebase/protocol/transactions/full-node-incentives.md).

+When a light client sends transactions, they may include a gateway fee to be paid to the node that gossips transactions to the other full nodes and validators.

+For this reason, despite the fact that Celo uses a proof-of-stake protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.

 :::info